LIAAD/Time-Matters/README.md

     If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

-## What do we use for relevant keywords detection and temporal expressions identification in Time-Matters?
-#### Relevant keywords
-Relevant keywords in Time-Matters can be identified through YAKE!, a keyword extractor system ([ECIR'18](http://www.ecir2018.org) Best Short Paper) which is available not only on a [demo-based](http://yake.inesctec.pt) purpose, but also through a [Python package](https://github.com/LIAAD/yake).
-If you are interested in knowing more about YAKE! please refer to the [Publications](#Publications) section where you can find a few papers about it.

-#### Temporal expressions
-Temporal expressions in Time-Matters can be identified through:
-- [Heideltime Temporal Tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/) by means of a [Python wrapper package](https://github.com/JMendes1995/py_heideltime)
-- [Sutime Temporal Tagger](https://nlp.stanford.edu/software/sutime.shtml) by means of a [Python wrapper package](https://github.com/FraBle/python-sutime)
-- Rule-based approach

-The first uses a Python wrapper of Heideltime Temporal Tagger (state-of-the-art in this kind of task).
-It is able to detect a huge number of different types of temporal expressions, yet, depending on the size of the text it may require a considerable amount of (linear) time to execute (approximately 4.5s for 600 tokens; 6s for 1,200 tokens; 15s for 2,600 tokens; 30s for 5k tokens; 60s para 10k tokens; 120s for 20k tokens).
-If you are interested in knowing more about Heideltime please refer to the [Publications](#Publications) section where you can find a few papers about it.

-The second uses a Python wrapper of Sutime Temporal Tagger (also state-of-the-art in this kind of task).
-Likewise Heideltime, it is able to detect a huge number of different types of temporal expressions.
-However, while it is more efficient (time-performance) than Heideltime, [currently](https://github.com/FraBle/python-sutime#Supported-Languages) it only works for English.
-If you are interested in knowing more about Sutime please refer to the [Publications](#Publications) section where you can find a few papers about it.

-Finally, we also make use of a self-defined rule-based approach which is able to detect the following patterns:
-- yyyy(./-)mm(./-)dd
-- dd(./-)mm(-/-)yyyy
-- yyyy(./-)yyyy
-- yyyys
-- yyyy

-While not as good (i.e., effective) as Heideltime or Sutime, it can be used when efficiency (time-performance) is a requirement.

 ## How to use Time-Matters-SingleDoc
 Time-Matters-SingleDoc aims to score temporal expressions found within a single text.
 Given an identified temporal expression it offers the user two options: